apache/jackrabbit-oak/oak-doc/src/site/markdown/plugins/blobstore.md

 * S3DataStore - This should be used when binaries are stored in Amazon S3.
 Typically used when running in Amazon AWS

+#### Caching DataStore

+The DataStore implementations `S3DataStore` and `CachingFileDataStore` support local file system caching for the files/blobs and extend the `AbstractSharedCachingDataStore` class which implements the caching functionality.
+The `CachingFileDataStore` is useful when the DataStore is on nfs.
+The cache has a size limit and is configured by the `cacheSize` parameter.

+#### Downloads

+The local cache will be checked for existence of the record corresponding to the requested file/blob before accessing it from the DataStore.
+When the cache exceeds the limit configured while adding a file into the cache then some of the file(s) will be evicted to reclaim space.

+#### Asynchronous Uploads

+The cache also supports asynchronous uploads to the DataStore.
+The files are staged locally in the cache on the file system and an asynchronous job started to upload the file.
+The number of asynchronous uploads are limited by the size of staging cache configured by the `stagingSplitPercentage` parameter and is by default set to 10.
+This defines the ratio of the `cacheSize` to be dedicated for the staging cache.
+The percentage of cache available for downloads is calculated as (100 - stagingSplitPerentage) * cacheSize (by default 90).
+The asynchronous uploads are also multi-threaded and is governed by the `uploadThreads` configuration parameter.
+The default value is 10.

+The files are moved to the main download cache after the uploads are complete.
+When the staging cache exceeds the limit, the files are uploaded synchronously to the DataStore until the previous asynchronous uploads are complete and space available in the staging cache.
+The uploaded files are removed from the staging area by a periodic job whose interval is configured by the `stagingPurgeInterval` configuration parameter.
+The default value is 300 seconds.

+Any failed uploads (due to various reasons e.g. network disruption) are put on a retry queue and retried periodically with the configured interval `stagingRetryInterval`.
+The default value for is 600 seconds.

+#### Upgrade (Pre Oak 1.6 caching)

+When upgrading from the older cache implementation the process should be seamless and any pending uploads would be scheduled for upload and any previously downloaded files in the cache will be put in the cache on initialization.
+There is a slight difference in the structure of the local file system cache directory.
+Whereas in the older cache structure both the downloaded and the upload files were put directly under the cache path.
+The newer structure segregates the downloads and uploads and stores them under cache path under the directories `download` and `upload`
+respectively.

+There is also an option to upgrade the cache offline by using the `datastorecacheupgrade` command of oak-run.
+The details on how to execute the command and the different parameters can be checked in the readme for the oak-run module.

 ### Blob Garbage Collection

 Blob Garbage Collection(GC) is applicable for the following blob stores: